 As an example, one of the problems users have experienced is their Wi-Fi network resets every time they use their wireless intercom, which then causes the intercom to reset.
 Or they simply hear clicking noise on their intercom system.

 If you do experience interference, the setup for the wireless data routers allows you to select the wireless channels the router uses to communicate.
 So if you experience problems you could try changing the channels.

 But the problem with this is that many 2.4GHz devices use spread spectrum technology.
 That means they are changing frequency every second or less.
 They often use the entire 2.4GHz spectrum allocated to these products so changing the frequency on your wireless network will do no good.
 If you use a wireless network in your house and you choose a video intercom that uses this frequency, make sure there is a return policy that lets you test the unit and return it if you experience interference.

-Now 5.8GHz products are starting to make their appearance.
-So far, about the only product available in this frequency range are cordless phones.
+5.8GHz products made their appearance, but the only products available in this frequency range are cordless phones.
 There are no known wireless intercoms in this frequency.
-5.8GHz devices are totally compatible with 2.4GHz and other frequencies so no problems should be experienced in mixing these.
+5.8GHz devices can be used in conjunction with 2.4GHz and other frequencies so no problems should be experienced in mixing these.

 MURS - 150MHz